 Fun Ideas To Change Things Up

-1. Lemon and herb chicken: Add some lemon zest and dried herbs such as thyme, rosemary, and parsley to the seasoning mix.
-Serve breasts with a wedge of lemon and some fresh minced herbs.
+1. Lemon and herb chicken: Add lemon zest and dried herbs to the seasoning mix.
+Serve with lemon wedges and fresh herbs.

-2. Cajun-style chicken: Add some Cajun seasoning to the mix, along with a pinch of cayenne pepper for some heat.
-Serve with rice and beans for a tasty Cajun-inspired meal.
+2. Cajun-style chicken: Mix in Cajun seasoning and a pinch of cayenne.
+Serve with rice and beans.

 Storage